Chicken Swiss Bundles

 - Place on greased baking sheets; brush with butter.
 Bake at 350° until golden brown, 18-22 minutes.
 Cut bundles in half to serve.

 Freeze option: Cover and freeze unbaked bundles on a waxed paper-lined baking sheet until firm.
-Transfer to a resealable plastic freezer bag; return to freezer.
+Transfer to a resealable freezer container; return to freezer.
 To use, bake bundles as directed, increasing time as necessary to heat through.

 Nutrition Facts1 bundle: 434 calories, 20g fat (10g saturated fat), 64mg cholesterol, 722mg sodium, 40g carbohydrate (5g sugars, 3g fiber), 24g protein.